I’m just a typical guy (whatever that means) with a wide variety of interest which seems to be ever changing. Here are the ones I blog about the most…

 Most recently, I had a “silent” heart attack a couple of years back – possibly brought on by my Crohn’s or the medication I was taking to control it not being effective, long story which I tell here and here – which has led me to a new emphasis on cardio workouts.

 I love performing, directing, playwriting, and just about everything regarding theatre (yes, I used “re” instead of “er” – deal with it).
+I have been fortunate to see several plays I’ve written produced and I’m still working on more.
 I’ve done a little professional work (I was a featured extra on Detroit 187 and an extra in a couple other movies as well), but mostly it’s been for fun on the community theatre stage.